 When should you use protected contact?

 However, when a person is new to clicker training, it can take a bit to time to learn how to juggle a clicker, a target, and a bag of treats, while still paying attention to the horse.
 At first, there can be some fumbling and awkward feeling moments!
-Protected contact keeps the person safe while they learn the mechanics of clicker training.
+Protected contact keeps the person safe while the person learns the mechanics of clicker training.

 Better yet, if you are new to clicker training, you can even practice “training” a human using protected contact before you start clicker training your horse.
 Although this might initially seem a little silly, it will be incredibly useful for improving your timing and training skills.
 Working with another person first gives you a chance to practice you mechanics or experiment with new techniques, without worrying about your horse.
 Also, the person playing the horse can give you valuable feedback to help you improve your skills.
 In the photo above, the two people are practicing targeting using protected contact with the person in the stall playing the role of the horse.